 Season 5, Episode 16

 After Sam and Dean die (again), the brothers wake up in heaven, where they discover it’s a highlight reel of their lives.
 Dean relives a moment with a younger Sam, where the two had set off fireworks in a field on a past Fourth of July.
-It once again establishes the more father-like role Dean took on for his little brother and it’s such a sweet, joyous peak into their relationship.
+It once again establishes the more father-like role Dean took on for his little brother and it’s such a sweet, joyous peek into their relationship.

 Season 5, Episode 22